prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

   "label_b": "bar"
 }
 ```
-... into a target with label set:
+...into a target with the label set:

 ```
 {
   "job": "job1",
+  "label_a": "foo",
+  "label_b": "bar",
   "label_c": "foo-bar"
 }
 ```

+You could then also remove the source labels in an additional relabeling step.

 You can read more about relabeling and how you can use it to filter targets in the
 [configuration documentation](/docs/operating/configuration#relabeling-relabel_config).